Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 ### Transform Hierarchy Support

 The physics algorithms are able to capture world-space transforms from child entities in hierarchies.
-They will also be able to write back new transforms to these entities once simulation is supported.
+Additionally, when using QVVS Transforms and the `UnitySim` APIs, you can use `TransformAspect` to commit rigid body world-space transforms to child entities.

 QVVS Transform features like scale and stretch are also supported and work automatically.
-For shapes which don’t have well-defined stretch algorithms, you can choose from one of several approximation methods.
+For shapes which don’t have well-defined stretch algorithms, you can choose from one of several approximation methods on a per-collider basis.

 ### Infinite Layers

+Do you want layers defined by entities matching queries rather than bitfields?
+You’ve come to the right place!

 Fun fact, Unity.Physics default `BuildPhysicsWorldSystem` doesn’t have one broadphase structure.
 It has two.
 One is for statics, and the other is for dynamics.
-It performs a Bipartite check between the two.
-So then if Bipartite checks are cheaper than building the static world broadphase every frame, is there a reason why we don’t just build a broadphase structure for each group of colliders we care about?
+It performs a bipartite check between the two.
+So then if bipartite checks are cheaper than building the static world broadphase every frame, is there a reason why we don’t just build a broadphase structure for each group of colliders we care about?